dcreager/libcork/docs/errors.rst

 *calling* returns an ``int`` or a pointer.
 We don't need separate macros for *your* function's return type, since the macros won't automatically return anything.)

 .. function:: void ei_check(call)

+   Call a function whose return value isn't enough to check for an error.
+If the nested function call raises an error, we automatically jump to the current scope's ``error`` label.

+.. function:: void ei_check(call)